| |

-Sanso held his first one-man show in Paris then came home in 1957 for his first local one-man show at the Philippine Art Gallery.
-He has since continued travelling extensively and holding solo exhibitions in Italy, the United States, England and Mexico and coming back to Manila regularly for occassional shows.
-In 1964, another significant year, his works "Leuers " was adjudged Print of the Year by the Cleveland Museum of Art, giving Sanso the rank of previous winners like Henri Matisse and Salvador Dali.
+Sanso held his first one-man show in Paris then came back to Manila in 1957 for his first local one-man show at the Philippine Art Gallery.
+After that, he continued traveling extensively and holding solo exhibitions in Italy, the United States, England and Mexico, regularly coming back to Manila for occasional shows.
+In 1964, another significant year, his works "Leuers " was adjudged Print of the Year by the Cleveland Museum of Art, giving Sanso the distinction of previous winners like Henri Matisse and Salvador Dali.
 In the same year he held a major all-media one-man show at the Cleveland Museum of Art, as well as one-man shows at the prestigious Philadelphia Print Club and New York's Weyhe Gallery.

 In 1966, Sanso had a 20-year retrospective show at the Makati Commercial Center.
 In 1974, a 25-year retrospective was held at the Cultural Center of the Philippines.
 In 1976, in commemoration of the Manila World Bank and the International Monetary Fund summit meetings, Sanso held a one-man retrospective of some 1,000 works, released a portfolio of 10 lithographs on Philippine subjects, and was the subject of a book written by Alejandro Roces.
 In 1989, he made a milestone by doing six simultaneous exhibits in Manila at the Metropolitan Museum, the Lopez Museum, the Ayala Museum, the Center Cultural de Espaha, the Alliance Francaise and the Finale Art File.